hiverkiya/Ubuntu-Brightness-Problem-Solution/README.md

 # Ubuntu-Brightness-Fix

-If the brightness buttons are not working or brightness isn't varying then brightness configuration file is provided , either download or create it with the methods mentioned below.Be sure to be root user.
+If the brightness buttons are not working or brightness isn't varying then brightness configuration file is provided , either download or create it with the methods mentioned below .
+Make sure you're a root user in this process.

 # Method-1